-Each State Educator of the Year will be considered for the national award.
-The national finalists will be announced January 15, 2018.
-On March 2, National Speech and Debate Education Day, one of these coaches will be named the 2018 NSDA National Educator of the Year!
+From this distinguished group of educators, five national finalists have been selected.
+On March 2, National Speech and Debate Education Day, one of these finalists will be named the 2018 NSDA National Educator of the Year!

 NSDA State Educators of the Year

 |Alabama||Jay Rye||Montgomery Academy||Montgomery|

 |Arkansas||Rosie Valdez||Little Rock Central High School||Little Rock|

 |California||Sal Tinajero||Santa Ana Unified School District||Santa Ana|